R0NC0L4/TurtlebotConveyor/README.md

 ## conveyor2rviz.launch

-The file is located in *TurtlebotConveyor/conveyor_description_pkg/launch*.
+The file is located in *TurtlebotConveyor/conveyor_description_pkg/launch* and allows to show the conveyor configuration in RViz by reading the joint state from the Arduino board.

 Open a terminal window and use this launch file